Senkyano/minishell/note_minishell.md

 <br/>

+- Etant donnee que je fork pour l'instant toutes les builtins, il faudra que je fasse un cas special pour exit, car un seul exit ne suffira pas car je serais dans le processus enfant de la builtins et donc il faut que j'arrete tout les processus parent, donc la fonction builtins est vraiment un cas particulier a tester en amont de la pipe loop a mon avis.
 - Re-verifier avec d'autres personnes si ma fonction exit est correct

 <br/>

 Exit status depands of multiple things :
 - If the command work : 0
-- If a command exist and fail cause of the arg : 1
+- If a command exist and fail cause of the arg (env not set, ...) : 1
 - If a command exist and you don't have the permission : 126
-- If a command doesn't exist : 127
+- If a command doesn't exist (command not found) : 127
 - If a signal Kill or interrupte the commande : 127 + signal
-- If error parsing : 2
+- If error parsing (error arguments, too many argument, ) : 2

 Exit status come with Error message in your terminal, don't forget that the error fd is 2 (putstr_fd).

+Differents exit_status pour differentes commande qui on un argument "No such file or directory" :

+- ./minishell "cat v" -> No such file or directory, exit_status : 1
+- ./minishell "ls v" -> cannot access 'v' : No such file or directory, exit_status : 2

 <br/>